SanjithaP/design-and-analysis-of-algorithms/PRIMS/readme.txt

-'this sub-folder has the cpp code for the prims algorithm'
+' this sub-folder has the cpp code for the prims algorithm '